ICC convicts Congo warlord Bosco Ntaganda of war crimes including rape and murder | DW | 08.07.2019

 The charges are from 2002 and 2003, when he was deputy chief of staff of the military wing of the Union of Congolese Patriots.

-He was also found guilty of pillaging and of forcing displacement of people from their homes.
+He was also found guilty of pillaging and of forcefully displacing people from their homes.

 The ICC first called for Ntaganda's arrest in 2006.
 He surrendered to the US Embassy in Kigali, Rwanda, in 2013.